hc-ai/hc-ai.github.io/content/podcast/24-05-15-HCAI-podcast-episode-6-governing-ai-with-joanna-bryson/index.md

 <!--more-->

 In this episode, we have the privilege to talk with Joanna Bryson in our venture to understand what HCAI is.
-We discuss topics such as governance, policy making, regional control, and philosophy.
+We discuss topics such as governance, policymaking, regional control, and philosophy.
 Joanna Bryson is Professor of Ethics and Technology in the Centre for Digital Governance at Hertie School, in Berlin.